ncravino/configs/kernel.md

 If not enabled add `zswap.enabled=1 zswap.compressor=lz4 zswap.max_pool_percent=15 zswap.zpool=z3fold` as kernel parameters in `GRUB_CMDLINE_LINUX_DEFAULT` in `/etc/default/grub` or equivalent.

 You can control the amount of maximum RAM to be used by zswap before using the swap file with `zswap.max_pool_percent=15`.

+## Don't forget to apply the modifications

+You need to run `sudo update-grub` or equivalent for your bootloader.